onewittygrassblade/akka-iot-tutorial/README.md

 The various flows are represented in the following section.

+Note for readability:
-Note: some parameters such as `requestId` are omitted for readability.
+* In message listings below, some parameters such as `requestId` are omitted.
+* In the schemas, message parameters are omitted.

+### Device protocol

+This is the first main part of the IoT system and is detailed in the tutorial.

-### Device registration
+#### Device registration

 [Reference page](https://doc.akka.io/docs/akka/current/typed/guide/tutorial_4.html)